Blogs

 Risk-to-reward ratio and overall sustainability.

 Interpreting backtesting results requires critical thinking.
-Avoid being lured by high returns that may result from excessive risk.
+Avoid being lured by high returns that may come at the expense of excessive risk.
 Instead, focus on a balanced approach that considers all aspects of your strategy.

 Using your findings, make necessary adjustments.
 Identify areas needing improvement and apply targeted tweaks.
 This iterative approach ensures your strategy continues to evolve.